0xStadium/quizical/README.md

 ## Approach

 * Started by creating user stories and breaking down the problem into smaller parts
-* There is no Google authentication because I wanted to try it without it (this is unsafe)
 * MongoDB, EJS, Node, and Express were all new to me when developing this project, so I've made some bad practices.
-  * Not implementing a Model View Controller framework to make the code more readable.
+  The biggest offender is not implementing a Model View Controller framework to make the code more readable.

-## Improvements

-Separating the app.js code will greatly improve readability.
-I've realized this after I've coded this project and saw similar model-view-controller projects using the same stack.